-If you don’t hear the fan, however, there could still be a problem: in fact, that could be the cause of the problem!
+However, f you don’t hear the fan, there could still be a problem: in fact, that could be the cause of the problem!
 A broken fan can be the reason your system is too hot, so pay attention to your PC’s performance.
 It might be running slower than normal, even when trying to complete uncomplicated tasks; it might keep shutting down or restarting by itself; it might freeze completely and show you the Blue Screen Of Death!

 Other things could be affecting performance, so it’s important to check that no malware is running.

 Aside from a broken fan, poor airflow caused by badly-positioned components or blockage of the vents might also be the cause of overheating.
 Its surroundings definitely have an affect; your computer’s position – if, for instance, it is in an enclosed space or in a dusty area which clogs up the vents – is an important consideration, but so is the room’s ambient temperature…

 What Is The Best Temperature For Your PC?